cabraham/Books/designingdataintensiveapplications.md

 ### B-Trees

+leaf-page
+: final page where the individual keys and values (or reference to the values) are stored

+branching factor
+: the number of references to child pages in one page

 B-trees are the most widely used indexing structure.

-Log-structured indexes break the database down into variable-size segments.

-B-trees break the database down into fixed-size blocks or pages.
+B-trees break the database down into fixed-size blocks or pages as opposed to log-structured indexes which are variable-size segments.
 - this aligns closer to the underlying hardware as disks are also arranged in fixed-size blocks

 <img src="images/btree_lookup.png" alt="drawing" width="600"/>